software-mansion/react-native-gesture-handler/docs/handler-common.md

 Most of the handlers defaults to `true` but in case of the [`LongPressGestureHandler`](handler-longpress.md) and [`TapGestureHandler`](handler-tap.md)

 ---
+### `cancelsTouchesInView` (**iOS only**)
+Takes a boolean value and defaults to `true`.
+Determines if Gesture Handlers has to cancel touches for native components (native buttons).
+By default all Gesture Handler cancel native buttons (it's also default on Android), but setting this flag to `false` disables this behavior.
+For more details, visit [Apple docs](https://developer.apple.com/documentation/uikit/uigesturerecognizer/1624218-cancelstouchesinview)

+---
 ### `simultaneousHandlers`

 Accepts a react ref object or an array of refs to other handler components (refs should be created using [`React.createRef()`](https://reactjs.org/docs/refs-and-the-dom.html)).
 When set the handler will be allowed to [activate](state.md#active) even if one or more of the handlers provided by their refs are [active](state.md#active).
 It will also prevent the provided handlers from [cancelling](state.md#cancelled) current handler when they [activate](state.md#active).
 Read more in the [cross handler interaction](interactions.md#simultaneous-recognition) section.